geertjanw/ojet-training/README.md

 <oj-input-text id="inputSalary" label-hint="Salary" value="[[$props.salary]]"></oj-input-text>
 ```

 **Tip:** What is "$props"?
-Use ''$props'' to reference properties that need to be visualized in the view of CCA components.
+Use ''$props'' to reference properties that need to be visualized in the view of Web Components.

 8. Use the 'my-employee-form' custom element a few times in 'dashboard.html', as shown below, instead of the form-container that you currently have there, then run 'ojet serve' in the Terminal again, and notice that you now see multiple forms.